-Please refer to the Catalog Addendum for a list of current lead program faculty and faculty.
+Please refer to the Catalog Addendum for a list of faculty and program leads and directors.

 Statement on Academic Freedom

 Within the scope of the instructional methods and published course descriptions that are officially sanctioned by the university, UoNA is committed to protecting the academic freedom of the faculty.
 UoNA respects the faculty's right to make inquiries and express their opinions in their learning and teaching strategies.
 All faculty are encouraged to exercise their individual judgment regarding the delivery of assigned courses, organization of topics, and learning approaches.